 Report this to your card provider as soon as possible because they can freeze the card and stop anyone else spending your balance.

-Call your provider to let them know, or you can report some cards as lost or stolen through their website or app.
+Call your provider to let them know, or you can report some cards as lost or stolen through its website or app.

-They will send you a replacement card in the post, although it could take up to two weeks for this to arrive.
+It will send you a replacement card in the post, although it could take up to two weeks to arrive.
 The balance on the missing card will be transferred over to your new card, but they may charge a fee of around £5 for the new card.